kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 {{< /tab >}}

 {{< tab "APT" >}}
-If you are using Ubuntu or Debian Linux, you can install the Kosli CLI by running the following commands:
+If you are using Ubuntu or Debian Linux, you can install the Kosli CLI by running:
 ```shell {.command}
 sudo sh -c 'echo "deb [trusted=yes] https://apt.fury.io/kosli/ /"  > /etc/apt/sources.list.d/fury.list'
 # if you are on a clean debian container/machine, you will need to install ca-certificates, otherwise ignore that step